benrayfield/wikibinator106/README.md

 and has bitstrings built in up to 2^120 bits which in abstract math are padded with 10000...000 until next powOf2 and can be sparse or dense, but in practice will store only the parts you actually need.

 Some people thought it impossible.
-Supports function.equals(function) with perfect deduplication of functions, and can map functions 1-to-1 with the integers, as in...
+Supports function.equals(function) with perfect deduplication of functions, and can map functions 1-to-1 with the integers, and even better it has average of constant cost (and worst case of number of childs reachable deeply), as in...
 ```
 fn funcL = func.l();
 fn w = funcL.l().r(); //fourth last param